arosenkranz/scenarios/identifying-frontend-issues/01-getting-started/02-step.md

 2. This dashboard will give you an overview of how many errors and the types of errors that users have encountered during their sessions.

-3. Take a moment and explore this dashboard, you may notice some errors are starting to come in from the Storedog microsite that may be worth looking into a bit more.
+3. Take a moment and explore this dashboard, you may notice some errors are starting to come in from the Discounts frontend that may be worth looking into a bit more.

 4. You can click on the action `click on Get New Ad` to see more information about how this error happened, or you can navigate lower on the page to see if there are any code or network errors.